Jamaica Fiwi Roots

 The Jamaican Taino

-With demise of the Tainos, the Spanish were left with limited options for supplementing their dwindling workforce, so they turned to the importation African slaves into Jamaica, a century before the British arrived.
+With the demise of the Tainos, the Spanish were left with limited options for supplementing their dwindling workforce, so they turned to the importation of African slaves into Jamaica, a century before the British arrived.
 Many slaves chose to flee into the interior of the mountains rather than suffer enslavement by the Spanish, and by the time the British arrived had setup communities within the dense interior of the island.
-These runaways were called Maroons, a word believed to have derived from the Spanish word Cimarron, initially used to refer to feral cattle and later applied to both indigenous Caribbean and African people that escaped enslavement.
-There is a another belief that the word originated before the Africans arrived and that the earliest Maroons may have in fact been used to describe indigenous people seeking relief from Spanish abuses.
-Consequently, there is an assertion that there are Tainos, who escaped the Spanish (and when the term Maroon was first used), eventually meeting and intermarrying with the Africans when they arrived later.
-The argument concludes that the Tainos did not disappear from history exclusively through of death, but also cultural assimilation.
+These runaways were called Maroons, a word derived from the Arawak word, símara that means both 'arrow' and 'rebel'.
+The Arawak word, símara, became the Spanish cimarrón, and subsequently the English word 'maroon.'
+Cimarron, initially used to refer to feral cattle was later applied to both indigenous Caribbean and African people that escaped enslavement.

 There is a growing interest in this area of research.
 One such research, approved by the University of Notre Dame and the Accompong Town community authority, examined the mitochondrial lineages of Accompong Town Maroon residents in order to learn more about the biogeographic origins of the community.